adaltas/node-csv/src/index.coffee.md

         else if type is 'object' and Array.isArray argument then type = 'array' if i is 0
           if type is 'function'
-            udf = argument
+            handler = argument
           else if type isnt null
             data = argument
           continue
         if type is 'object'
           for k, v of argument then options[k] = v else if type is 'function'
-          if i is arguments.length - 1
+          if handler and i is arguments.length - 1
           then callback = argument
-          else udf = argument
+          else handler = argument
         else if type isnt 'null'
           throw new Error 'Invalid arguments'
-      transform = new Transformer options, udf
+      transform = new Transformer options, handler
       error = false
       if data
         process.nextTick ->